 Kathryn Furlong is an Associate Professor in the Department of Geography at the Université de Montréal and Canada Research Chair in Water and Urbanization.
-She also acts as co-director of the Ethics and Environment section of the Center for Research on Ethics (CRÉ) and senior editor for the interdisciplinary journal WIREs-Water.
+She also acts as co-director of the Ethics and Environment section of the Center for Research on Ethics (CRÉ).
 She holds a doctorate in human geography (UBC).
-Her research focuses on the social and environmental consequences of political-economic restructuring for water management and governance, particularly in the context of the challenges facing cities.
-Her research brings together the disciplines of economic and urban geography and political ecology while addressing issues related to governance, political-economic restructuring, the provision of municipal services, socio-technical networks, consumption and the links between practice and ethics.
+Her research focuses on the social and environmental consequences of political-economic restructuring for water management and governance, particularly in the context of cities.
+Her research brings together the disciplines of economic and urban geography and political ecology while addressing issues related to the provision of municipal services, socio-technical networks, consumption and the links between practice and ethics.
 Her research has been supported by SSHRC, the FQRSC, Infrastructure Canada and the Canadian Water Network.

 Tatiana Acevedo Guerrero is a geographer with a background in political studies.
 She is a Lecturer and Researcher in Politics of Sanitation and Wastewater Governance at the IHE Delft Institute for Water Education.
 Tatiana's research focuses on the interactions between urban water flows, infrastructure and society in the context of rapid unplanned growth and uneven development in cities of the global south.
 It documents the ways in which residents of different neighbourhoods make water flow – not only to access potable water, but also to evacuate other waters (human excreta, household wastewater and storm water).
 People can make water flow through mass demonstrations, legal complaints, or through direct infrastructural interventions.
 Her work also recognizes the entanglements between different infrastructures such as drainage, water supply, sanitation, and electricity.
 In the context of southern cities, where many infrastructures are characterized by long term breakdown and poor maintenance, they tend to be deeply interconnected.
 During the past four years, she has conducted archival and ethnographic research in Colombian cities analyzing the everyday intersections of water legislation and regulations, flash floods, fragile infrastructures, contestation, and inequality.
 As such, while her work comes under the sub-disciplines of political ecology and water governance, it also examines a broad range of questions related to socio-technical networks, state formation, and citizenship.